Biology (BA/BS)

 4

-Elective or general education course that also satisfies a multicultural requirement 8
+Elective or core-education course that also satisfies a cultural literacy requirement 8

 Credits 17